 Worker safety considerations for optimal placement

-The safety and health of workers is critical to consider when placing an industrial dust collector’s pickup points.
+The safety and health of workers are critical to consider when placing an industrial dust collector’s pickup points.
 The Chemical Safety Board shows there were 281 combustible dust incidents between 1980 and 2005 resulting in 119 fatalities and 718 injured workers.
 Designing dust collection systems with caution mitigates safety risk.

 The best practice is to meet or exceed all Occupational Safety and Health Standards (OSHA) regulations.
 Other regulatory requirements for industrial dust collection systems include: